daniel-frak/backity/README.md

 ## API documentation

-The backend module serves one endpoint for testing purposes.
 First, build and run the application.
 Then you'll be able to reach the API docs.

 ### Swagger